 [Note to young Asheville: Why?!
 Why do you spend your hard-earned cash on a show, and then arrive only for the main attraction?
 When doing so means you end up missing surprising acts like the AJ Ghent Band, it borders on criminal negligence of your well-being.]

-You can see more photos from the Dumpstaphunk/AJ Ghent Band show here, and more from the Trombone Shorty/Sister Sparrow show here.
+You can see more photos from the Dumpstaphunk/AJ Ghent Band show here

 And there's even more N.O. music coming up this month!